GudokVlad-Pilot/PlantPhotoApp/README.md

 3. If you do not have Node.js istalled, you can download it from here: [Node.js website](https://nodejs.org/en)

+4. [Expo Go](https://expo.dev/go) is recommended to be installed on your mobile device to see the app.

-When everything is done, you can run the app
+When everything is done, you can run the app.

 ## Instructions to run the app